magepeopleteam/tour-booking-manager/readme.txt

 = PAYMENT GATEWAYS =
-Our Plugin Works with WooCommerce. so all payment method will work that work with WooCommerce and this very good Advantange of this plugin
+Our Plugin Works with WooCommerce. so all payment methods will work work with WooCommerce and this very good advantage of this plugin

 = Support and Suggestions =
 If you need any further assistance or support, do contact us at this [support form](https://mage-people.com/submit-ticket/).
 We are very open to your suggestions.
 So do feel free to tell us if there is anything we can do to improve the plugin.

 = Theme Compatibility =
-It will compatible with any theme that works with WooCommerce.
+It will be compatible with any theme that works with WooCommerce.